High BP in Pregnancy: Is It Normal?

 1. High blood pressure only occurs when there are twins.

-2. High blood pressure only occurs if there is a family history of hypertension.
+2. High blood pressure only occurs if t family history of Hypertension. exists

 3. The fetus may be harmed by high blood pressure.